svenssonjoel/lispBM/README.md

 8. (DONE) Implement a small dedicated lisp reader/parser to replace MPC.
 MPC eats way to much memory for small platforms.
 9. (DONE) Port to STM32f4 - 128K ram platform (will need big changes). (surely there will be some more bugs)
 10. (DONE) Add STM32f4 example code (repl implementation)
-11. Port to nrf52840_pca10056 - 256k ram platform (same changes as above).
+11. (DONE) Port to nrf52840_pca10056 - 256k ram platform (same changes as above).
-12. Port to Raspberry pi 32Bit Bare-metal.
+12. Add NRF52 example repl to repository
 13. (DONE) Reduce size of builtins.c and put platform specific built in functions elsewhere.
 (Builtins.c will be removed an replaced by fundamentals.c)
 14. (DONE, for eval_cps) Implement 'progn' facility.
 15. See if it is possible to explicitly free heap values that are used as temporaries when evaluating.